wllmtrng/slack-mcp-server/docs/01-authentication-setup.md

     - `mpim:history` - View messages in group direct messages
     - `mpim:read` - View basic information about group direct messages
     - `users:read` - View people in a workspace
+    - `im:write` - Start direct messages with people on a user’s behalf
+    - `chat:write` - Send messages on a user’s behalf
+    - `mpim:write` - Start group direct messages with people on a user’s behalf

 3. Install the app to your workspace
 4. Copy the "User OAuth Token" (starts with `xoxp-`)